brandon-rhodes/python-patterns/gang-of-four/abstract-factory/index.rst

 (Note my choice of a verb ``build_decimal()`` as the name of this function, instead of a noun like ``decimal_factory()`` —
-I almost always find functions more readable if their name tells me what they *do* instead of what they think they *are*.)
+I find a function name easier to read when it tells me what the function *does* instead of telling me what *kind* of function it is.)

-While the above code will certainly work, there is an elision we can perform thanks to the fact that Python types are themselves callables.
+While the above function will certainly work, there is an elision we can perform thanks to the fact that Python types are themselves callables.
-The fact that ``Decimal`` is itself a callable taking a string argument and returning a decimal object instance means that, unless we need to edit the string first — for example, to removing a leading currency symbol — we can dispense with our own factory and simply pass the ``Decimal`` type directly to the JSON loader!
+Because ``Decimal`` is a callable taking a string argument and returning a decimal object instance, we can dispense with our own factory and pass the ``Decimal`` type directly to the JSON loader!
+Unless we need to edit the string first, like by removing a leading currency symbol, ``Decimal`` can completely replace our little factory:

 .. testcode::